SKGemini/capstone_project/preliminary_proposals.md

 There are many variables to consider:
 - year of publication
-- number of awards won -- distinguish between prestigious and local
+- number of awards won -- distinguish between prestigious and local, etc.
 - author's reputation (determined by number books already published)
 - publishing company
 - sales in the first year
-- number of copies published vs sales
+- book length, i.e. number of pages, words, etc.
+- whether or not first edition sold out
 - genre
 - type of literary work--book, graphic novel, etc.
+- published in other languages?
+- age demographic, i.e. appropriate for children, teens, adult

 As film did not become well-established until the 1900s, the focus will be on post-1900 literature--including graphic novels and plays.